MMhaidra/My-PhD-Code-Graveyard/README.md

 - `std::cout << "why is this segfaulting?" << std::endl;` ✅
 - Realizing I reinvented `scipy.optimize` in C++ (RIP my time) ✅

-Each subfolder is labeled by year or topic, because even in chaos, I tried to be *slightly* organized.

 ## 🗃️ How It's Structured
 It's not.

 ## ⚠️ Warnings
 - Some scripts assume paths like `/home/phduser/lab/data/raw/please-dont-delete/`.